Things To Do In Wroclaw, Poland [Guide By Locals]

 Dwarfs hunting in Wroclaw

-Dwarf hunting is probably the most popular thing to do in Wrocław among tourists, and it doesn’t surprise us at all.
-It’s fun for all, both small ones and big ones.
+Dwarf hunting is a very popular thing to do in Wrocław among tourists, fun for both small and big ones.
 These cute little creatures started to take over Wrocław about 20 years ago and now no one really knows how many of them are here.
-The newest information we found says that there are more than 800 of them all around the city (May 2023).
-Fun fact: every year in September, the city organizes the festival in their honor: Wroclaw Dwarf Festival (pl: Wrocławski Festiwal Krasnoludków), with many activities aimed at the youngest ones.
+The latest information we found says that there are more than 800 of them all around the city (May 2023).

 How to find all the Wroclaw’s dwarfs?

-You can spot dwarfs all over the city, not only in its center.
-The two most popular options to find most of them are:
+You can spot them all over the city, not only in its center.
+The two most popular options to help with the search are:

-• Head to the Krasnal Info – Tourist Information, located in Market Square where you can buy maps with dwarfs locations, as well as many dwarf souvenirs.
-The exact location you’ll find on the map at the end of the post.
+• Head to the Krasnal Information located in Market Square where you can buy maps with dwarfs locations, as well as many dwarf souvenirs

 • Download the “Wrocławskie Krasnale” app on App Store or Play Store